MauricioDDS/Instagram-visuals-remade/README.md

 # Instagram-visual-remade
-This is a visual recreation of instagram's home page using html and css
+This is a visuals recreation of instagram's home page using html and css